brindle5/recipe_collection/README.md

 ### New Site Users

-As a site user, I can upload my recipe so that I can keep a permanent record of them.
+As a site user, I can upload my recipes so that I can keep a permanent record of them.

 As a site user, I can register an account so that I can store my recipes in my online recipe book.

 As a site user, I can edit and delete recipes so that I can keep my recipes organised.

 ### Site Admin